sjvermeu/sjvermeu.github.io/content/pending/the-pleasures-of-having-DTAP.md

 While the testing environment is generally approached by QA engineers, the acceptance environment should be more tailored to business testers.
-When a feature is introduced, the stakeholders that requested that feature use the acceptance environment to accept if their request is indeed fulfilled in the coming release or not.
+When developers or engineers introduce a feature, the stakeholders that requested that feature use the acceptance environment to accept if the coming release fulfills their request or not.

 As the environment is production-like in its entirety (and not just for a single product), it is a prime target for executing performance tests